 Each week the WTIP news staff compiles a review of news from the previous five days.
-A new Human Services director is hired by the county.
-Cliffs vows to buy Essar Steel.
+A new twist in the oil pipeline story.
+Moose on the minds of two commissioners.

 ISD 166 school board goals include improved community communications.
 WTIP’s Jay Andersen spoke with Superintendent Dr. Bill Crandall.